James-k1/James-k1/README.md

 - 👋 Hi, I’m @James-k1
-- 👀 I’m interested in ... nothing
+- 👀 I’m interested in ...
+Nothing
-- 🌱 I’m currently learning ... nothing
+- 🌱 I’m currently learning ...
+Nothing
-- 💞️ I’m looking to collaborate on ... nothing
+- 💞️ I’m looking to collaborate on ...
+Nothing
 - 📫 How to reach me ... don't

 <!---